Oliver-Loeffler/image-registration/README.md

 ## How to start?

-The SNAPSHOT-API documentation is available on: https://www.raumzeitfalle.net/image-registration/api/ Version 0.0.5 is available on Maven Central using following snippet:
+The SNAPSHOT-API documentation is available on: https://www.raumzeitfalle.net/image-registration/api/ The javadoc for the Solver-API: https://www.raumzeitfalle.net/image-registration/solver/

+Version 0.0.7 is available on Maven Central using following snippet:

 ### Maven Dependency for a project with JAMA backend (using `gov.nist.math:jama:1.0.3`):